 Therefore, I believe it’s an appropriate practice for modern translations to continue to follow the traditional pattern of using LORD for YHWH in the Old Testament.
-Or perhaps even better, put YHWH in parentheses in order to be recognized.
-I think YHWH should be seen within the translation, instead of just a footnote or discussed in the preface.
+Or perhaps, put YHWH in parentheses in order to be recognized, instead of just a footnote or discussed in the preface.

 One, since we don’t know for sure how YHWH is actually pronounced, I don’t think it’s particularly wise to give a pronunciation to God’s personal name that may be incorrect.
 I read that there is no “W” sound in Hebrew.
 I think that’s pretty telling—although scholars probably have an answer for that.